Updating previous Practice Centre content

 In these cases, a similar process is followed to updating existing content, except the person who identified the need is responsible for:

-- commissioning the work through the Professional Practice Group
+- commissioning the work through the Quality Practice and Experiences group

-- highlighting and considering the changes and possible implication to practice across business lines – the PPG practice forums should be used early to consult on these matters
+- highlighting and considering the changes and possible implication to practice across business lines – the QPE practice forums should be used early to consult on these matters

-- presenting final policy or guidance content to the PPG QA Checkpoint for endorsement
+- presenting final policy or guidance content to the QPE Quality Assurance Checkpoint for endorsement

-- following their own internal process for their deputy chief executive (DCE) or SRO to sign off before the content is sent to the Chief Social Worker/Deputy Chief Executive Professional Practice for approval to publish on the Practice Centre (internal sign-off usually involves sending a memo to their DCE or delegate along with the final version of the content)
+- following their own internal process for their deputy chief executive (DCE) or senior responsibile officer (SRO) to sign off before the content is sent to the General Manager Practice for approval to publish on the Practice Centre (internal sign-off usually involves sending a memo to their DCE or delegate along with the final version of the content)